Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems

 Note that $\cS_\te\cap\cS_\tr\subset\cS_\tr$, so that according to Theorem~\ref{thm:iw_risk_consistent} for case (ii), the first term equals $J(\boldf)$.
 Following case (iii), the second term is positive.
 Therefore, in case (iv), $R(\boldf)>J(\boldf)$. \end{proof}

 Theorem~\ref{thm:iw_risk_consistent} implies that the objective of IW can be a good objective in cases (i) and (ii).
 Theorem~\ref{thm:iw_risk_inconsistent} implies that the objective of IW may be a bad objective in cases (iii) and (iv).
-For any possible implementation, as long as it honestly implements this objective, the quality of the objective will be reflected in the quality of the implementation.
-As a consequence, the theorems collectively address when and why IW methods can succeed/may fail.
+As a consequence, the theorems collectively address when and why IW methods can succeed/may fail. \footnote{For any possible implementation, as long as it honestly implements the objective of IW, the quality of the objective will be reflected in the quality of the implementation.}

 When the IW objective may be bad and IW methods may fail, whether an IW method fails or not depends on many factors, such as the underlying data distributions, the sampled data sets, the loss, the model, and the optimizer.
 To illustrate this phenomenon, here we give two concrete examples belonging to case (iii), where IW has no problem at all in one example and is as poor as random guessing in the other example.